ForkbombEu/tf-ncr/README.md

 1. **Obtain GCP credentials and store them into a .json file**

+Obtain a credential.json from GCP (from API & Services > Credentials).
 The .json containing the credentials should look like:

 ```json
 {